Obstructions to a general characterization of graph correspondences: Topological graphs

-We use the convention that $C_0(V)$-imprimitivity bimodules are complete\footnote{unlike in some earlier literature on imprimitivity bimodules between $C^*$-algebras, for example \cite{rae:picard, bgr}}, so that such an imprimitivity bimodule $X$ is a $C_0(V)$-\csp\ such that the homomorphism $\phi_{C_0(V)}:C_0(V) \to \LL(X)$ associated to the left-module action is in fact an isomorphism onto $\KK(X)$.
-By \cite[Corollary~3.33]{tfb}, every $C_0(V)$-imprimitivity bimodule $X$ induces a homeomorphism of $V$, called the \emph{Rieffel homeomorphism}, which, by \cite[Proposition~5.7]{tfb}, is the identity map if and only if $X$ is \emph{symmetric}\footnote{borrowing terminology from \cite{AEhilbert}} in the sense that
+We will show below in \corref{picard} that \corref{correspondence 1-dim} applies in particular to imprimitivity bimodules over $A$, and then we can make a connection with the Picard group of $A$.

-The \emph{Picard group of $C_0(V)$}, denoted $\pic C_0(V)$, is the group of isomorphism classes of $C_0(V)$-imprimitivity bimodules with group operation balanced tensor product over $C_0(V)$.
-Raeburn shows in \cite[Proposition~A.1]{rae:picard} that $\pic C_0(V)$ is isomorphic to the algebraic Picard group, comprising isomorphism classes of invertible $C_0(V)$-bimodules.
-The imprimitivity bimodules which are symmetric determine a normal subgroup of $\pic C_0(V)$, which, by Raeburn's version of Swan's theorem (see \cite[Proposition~A.3]{rae:picard}) is isomorphic to the Picard group of $V$, consisting of isomorphism classes of complex line bundles over $V$ with group operation fibre-wise tensor product.
-In fact, by \cite[Theorem~1.12]{AEhilbert}, $\pic C_0(V)$ is a semidirect product of its symmetric part by the automorphism group of $C_0(V)$.
-This fact is stated for the special case of compact $V$ in \cite[Page~357]{bgr}.
+We use the convention that $A$-imprimitivity bimodules are complete\footnote{unlike in some earlier literature on imprimitivity bimodules between $C^*$-algebras, for example \cite{rae:picard, bgr}}, so that such an imprimitivity bimodule $X$ is an $A$-correspondence such that the homomorphism $\phi:A \to \LL(X)$ associated to the left-module action is in fact an isomorphism onto $\KK(X)$.
+By \cite[Corollary~3.33]{tfb}, every $A$-imprimitivity bimodule $X$ induces a homeomorphism of $V$, called the \emph{Rieffel homeomorphism}.